pandoratoolbox/api-generator/README.md

 2. Run the code
 3. Your new API will be in a folder in the same directory (named from the APP_NAME env variable)

+The /example folder contains an example of a generated Golang API + TypeScript client.